Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/thumbnail-first-page.md

 Notice an important and powerful concept here: It is possible to pass the output of one operation as input to a second operation without downloading and re-uploading the temporary file from and to PrizmDoc Server.
-You can construct a [SourceDocument] using _either_ a local file path _or_ an existing [RemoteWorkFile].
-The SDK will automatically upload the files for any [SourceDocument] instances which use a local file path and automatically reuse the existing [RemoteWorkFile] for any [SourceDocument] instances constructed for a [RemoteWorkFile].
+You can construct a [ConversionSourceDocument] using _either_ a local file path _or_ an existing [RemoteWorkFile].
+The SDK will automatically upload the files for any [ConversionSourceDocument] instances which use a local file path and automatically reuse the existing [RemoteWorkFile] for any [ConversionSourceDocument] instances constructed for a [RemoteWorkFile].

 Here is a complete example: